-1. Science, Nature & Philosophy: scientific method, ethics and a history of science philosophy, from Socratic dialogue to systems and complexity thinking
+1. Science & Philosophy: exploring the scientific method, the history of science philosophy, indigenous knowledge and complex systems thinking

 3. Land & Water: agricultural, landscape and freshwater challenges

-6. Critical Issues for Science and Global Challenges: going beyond sustainability
+6. Critical Issues for Science and Global Challenges

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.